shroom-picks

 9 AI Agents Working at Once: The Context Problem, Race Conditions, and ECC's Fix

-Tonight we ran 9 Claude Code agents in parallel to write articles.
-We hit an article counter race condition and a git lock conflict.
-ECC's iterative retrieval pattern addresses the same problem: when multiple agents share context, how do you keep them from blowing each other up?
-Answer: isolated state + atomic pre-allocation + sequential deploy.
+After running nine Claude Code agents in parallel, we hit an article counter race and a git lock conflict.
+ECC's iterative retrieval pattern points at the same multi-agent problem: shared context needs isolated state, atomic pre-allocation, and sequential deploy.

 What If Your AI Scientist Could Remember Why It Failed?
 EvoScientist's Self-Evolving Research Team

-Most AI scientist systems still behave like brilliant interns with amnesia: they work hard, but they keep repeating the same bad experiments.
-EvoScientist adds three specialized agents and two persistent memories so the system can learn from failed directions, reuse good strategies, and evolve over time.
+Most AI scientist systems act like brilliant interns with amnesia.
+EvoScientist adds three specialized agents and two persistent memories so the system can learn from failed directions, reuse good strategies, and improve over time.

 Why Programmers Love Codex While Vibe Coders Can't Quit Claude: Dense vs MoE Is Really a Story About Two Coding Philosophies

-Berryxia uses Dense vs MoE to explain something many developers already feel: Codex often shines in bug fixing, refactors, and long-running engineering tasks, while Claude keeps winning over vibe coders.
-That framing captures part of the truth, but the real split is bigger than architecture — it includes training philosophy, product design, and whether you treat coding as precise delegation or interactive creation.
+Berryxia uses Dense vs MoE to explain why Codex shines at bug fixes, refactors, and long-running engineering while Claude wins vibe coders.
+The real split is broader: training philosophy, product design, and precise delegation versus interactive creation.

 Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era